Share a connector

 Select a connector

-# Manage closed source connector access
+# Manage closed-source connector access

-Complete the following steps to manage access to your closed source connector:
+Complete the following steps to manage access to your closed-source connector:

-Go to Tools > Connector SDK in the Orchestrate platform.
+Go to Tools > Connector SDK.

 Select the connector you plan to manage, then go to the Share tab.